 4. Amazing Weather

-Cool mornings give way to warm afternoons, the sky is blue and the water is often warmer than it was in July.
+Tahoe in the fall means cool mornings give way to warm afternoons, the sky is blue and the water is often warmer than it was in July.
 Slightly cooler temperatures are ideal for tackling those longer hikes and rides, and even your canine companion will appreciate a break from the summer heat.

 5. Time to Relax, Rejuvenate and Restore